 Even so, I managed to grow my digital music library to 29,000 songs—every single one converted at a pathetic bit rate of 128kbps.
 If you were not an audiophile, this bit rate was enough.
 But play the tracks through high-end speakers and they would betray their shortcomings.
 Muffled vocals here, dull percussions there.
 Imagine blowing up a small JPEG file: You’d reach a point where the ugly pixels became visible.

 When Apple upgraded the songs sold on iTunes Store to 256kbps in 2009—and with the iPod already being offered with 160GB of space—I stubbornly refused to do the same to my digital music library.
-Because at the time, I was already up to maybe 15,000 tracks and didn’t want the trouble of ripping my CDs all over again.
+Because at the time, I was already at maybe 15,000 tracks and didn’t want the trouble of ripping my CDs all over again.
 I felt the task was too tedious and daunting.
 Just thinking about it was making me lose all taste for aural entertainment.

 So I continued my 128kbps digital music journey.
 Meanwhile, I bought expensive speakers and headphones because I liked my tunes crisp and clear.
 I also paid an aftermarket shop to rid my car of the cheap Kenwood head unit it came with and replace it with a heart-thumping Blaupunkt setup, complete with A-pillar tweeters, coaxial speakers and a killer subwoofer.
 Yes, I spent good money on relatively pricey audio equipment to listen to horrendously poor digital files.
 I shunned what I could have fixed just by importing the CD tracks again, all because it was too much work.